GDSE-59-60/hibernate/README.md

 Hibernate Module for GDSE59/60
 ==================================

-Day 01 we are talking about
+Day 01 we are talking about.

             * Create a project
             * Gathering all Libraries